mmariani123/MethylMasteR/README.md

 5.)
 Follow the commands below in the Rocker RStudio session ... <br>
     <b>(skip down to the "Run MethylMasteR" section)</b> <br>

-## Install command line version for use on Slurm HPC
+## Install command line version for use on Slurm HPC:

 <b>***If MethylMasteR singularity image (".sif" file") has already been created, skip to the next section </b> <br>